Who we are

 Organisational structure

-We are a small but passionate organization powered by a team of young, energetic person, all of whom have personal experience of being affected by leprosy.
-This lived experience is at the heart of everything we do, shaping our approach and strengthening our commitment to creating lasting change.
+We are a small yet passionate organization, driven by a team of young and energetic persons — all with personal experience of leprosy.
+This lived reality shapes everything we do, guiding our approach and deepening our commitment to lasting change.

-We are especially proud of our committed team of young women and men affected by leprosy, who use their expertise and compassion to support others in overcoming stigma and rebuilding their lives.
+We take pride in our dedicated team of young women and men affected by leprosy, who bring both expertise and compassion to help others overcome stigma and rebuild their lives.

-Notably, two-thirds of our team are women, and more than two-thirds are people affected by leprosy, making inclusion not just a goal, but a reality within our own organization.
+Notably, half of our team are women, and more than 3/4 are people affected by leprosy—making inclusion a lived reality within our organization.

 Our Leprosy Work